deansallinen/mailroom/README.md

 ### POST

 Before we write the code that lets us add a new parcel, we need some helpers.
-Lets run `npm install uuid -s` and in `app.js` add
+Lets run `$ npm install uuid -s` and in `app.js` add

 ```javascript
 const uuidv4 = require('uuid/v4');